-- satisfactorily completed all required coursework, and the final program of study is approved; - completed required research skills or other requirement(s) prior to taking the preliminary/comprehensive examination; - 3. passed the preliminary/comprehensive examination; and received formal approval of a dissertation topic by the graduate committee.
+- satisfactorily completed all required coursework, and the final program of study is approved; - completed required research skills or other requirement(s) prior to taking the preliminary/comprehensive examination; - 3. passed the preliminary/comprehensive examination.

 When the student has met these requirements, the committee must submit the original examination results report and one copy with the admission to candidacy form to the Graduate School.
 Submission of the examination report by the student is prohibited.